Craftsman V20 Brushless Hammer Drill CMCD721 Review

 - 1/2-inch ratcheting metal chuck

 - 14 clutch setting plus drill and hammer drill modes

 - LED work light mounted above the battery

 The only feature that stands out as missing is an auxiliary handle.
 In low speed, there might be some applications you’ll want it on.
 There’s also no bit holder.
 That’s really not a big deal, though.

 As a bare tool, the drill weighs in at 2.7 pounds and 3.5 pounds with its 2.0 Ah battery pack.
 That’s pretty reasonable against both compact Pro and Prosumer models and a bit lighter than its closest competition.

 The Craftsman V20 Brushless Hammer Drill boasts a legitimate Pro-level 2100 RPM no load speed.
 Its hammer drilling blow rate is also solid at 35,700.
 What about torque?

 Well, here we go again – 400 unit watts out.
-I get the argument for using that value, but no one outside of Stanley Black & Decker uses it, so it’s fairly useless in a comparison.
+I get the argument for using that value, but no one outside of Stanley Black & Decker uses it, so it’s fairly useless as a comparison.
 Still, I’ll do my best.

 DeWalt’s DCD797 compact hammer drill has 460 UWO while their DCD795 compact hammer drill has 360.
 Thanks to our friends across the pond, we know those are 620 in-lbs and 531 in-lbs of torque, respectively.
 Craftsman’s 400 UWO settles between the two, so we can reasonably estimate that it has roughly 560 – 570 in-lbs, give or take.